Diamondbacks vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have gone 6-3 in games they were listed as the moneyline favorite (winning 66.7% of those games).
+- The Diamondbacks have won seven of the 10 games they were the moneyline favorite this season (70%).

-- Arizona has a 2-1 record (winning 66.7% of its games) when it has played as moneyline favorites of -150 or shorter.
+- Arizona has played as moneyline favorites of -165 or shorter in just two games this season, which it won both.

-- Based on this game's moneyline, the Diamondbacks' implied win probability is 60%.
+- The Diamondbacks have an implied moneyline win probability of 62.3% in this matchup.

-- In the 32 games in which bookmakers have set an over/under for Arizona, it has combined with opponents to go over the total 16 times (16-15-1).
+- Arizona has had an over/under set by oddsmakers 33 times, and have combined with opponents to go over the total in 17 of those games (17-15-1).

-- The Diamondbacks have had a run line set for only one contest this season, and they covered.
+- The Diamondbacks have had a spread set for just one matchup this season, and they covered.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.